ossunited/opensource-template/GOVERNANCE.md

 ## Overview

-This document outlines the governance structure and processes for the FOSS Universe projects.
+This document outlines the governance structure and processes for the OSS United projects.

 ## Roles and Responsibilities